 Here are some examples of choking fears and possible ways of dealing with them:

-- Sometimes they can curve the plastic saliva ejector so it goes in at the corner of your mouth allowing you to hold it and move it about where needed.
+- You may be able to curve the plastic saliva ejector so it goes in at the corner of your mouth allowing you to hold it and move it about where needed.

-- No one likes the drowning feeling so feel free to let your dentist know!
+- No one likes the drowning feeling so do let your dentist (or hygienist) know what’s happening!

 “I have a fear of choking and gagging.
 I recently had a filling in a top molar, all the way in the back next to my wisdom tooth… I’ll tell you what helped me get through it.
 LOTS OF SUCTION.
 I held one, and the assistant held another one.
 This way everything stayed very dry in my mouth, because I can’t handle it when even water runs down my throat.
 Even that makes me gag at the dentist.
 Also if you feel a gag moment coming on, concentrate on breathing through your nose, instead of your mouth.
 That also helps a lot.”